glamod/cdm-lens/doc/README-spatial-selections.md

 the same as the LINESTRING and ST_POLYGON but I’m not too familiar with these commands.

 Made it so the date / time comparison is explicitly the same as the date_time column.
-Again it would be worth checking to make sure that they are still in agreement with the cdm lite.
+Again it would be worth checking to make sure that they are still in agreement with the cdm lite_2_0.

 In terms of `&&` and `ST_Intersects` – they do different things and will return different results.
 && checks the bounding boxes, using an index if defined, some results from outside of the polygon